-This page was created in response to the 2011 Western Montana Fair pig wrestling “contest.”
-No such contest was part of the succeeding fairs.
+This resource page was created in response to the 2011 Western Montana Fair pig wrestling “contest.”
+No such event has been part of the succeeding fairs.
 Scroll down for articles and advocacy.

 In 2011, the Western Montana Fair announced free entertainment: Pig wrestling.
 Sadly, a medical clinic was among the sponsors.

 Wrestling, as a sport, is contested by two human opponents, evenly matched, each of whom enters into the match voluntarily with mutually agreed-upon rules and a common goal.
 Not so in “matches” like pig wrestling, where frightened animals are unwilling participants exploited by teams of humans for entertainment.
 One species’ fun is another species’ terror–is this so hard to grasp?